Industry Cooperation and Technology Transfer

-The InnovationLab is sustained by the universities of Heidelberg and Mannheim as well as by BASF, Merck, Freudenberg & Co., Heidelberg Printing Machines, Roche Diagnostics and SAP.
+The InnovationLab is sustained by the Universitiy of Heidelberg and the Karlsruhe Institute of Technology (KIT) as well as by BASF SE, Heidelberger Druckmaschinen AG and SAP SE.
 The focus of the application-oriented research platform is technology transfer and the training of junior staff.
 [Homepage]

 Nikon Imaging Center (NIC)

 The Nikon Imaging Center is a light microscopy facility of the university’s Bioquant research centre in cooperation with Nikon GmbH, Nikon Instruments Europe B.V. as well as other firms active on the international stage.
 Through the NIC, university personnel in the life sciences and medicine have access to state-of-the-art microscopic procedures and instruments.
 [Homepage]

 With participation from Heidelberg University, the EIT Health Consortium was founded in November 2014 with the goal to improve the quality of life of European citizens and the sustainability of healthcare systems.
 Over 130 companies, research institutes and universities Europewide are pooling their expertise here.
 [Homepage]

 The M²OLIE collaboration (Mannheim Molecular Intervention Environment) is a research campus funded by the Federal Ministry of Education and Research as a public-private partnership to foster innovation.
 It aims at the development of a molecular intervention environment for cancer treatment.
 [Homepage] (Ger)